 You can choose which Hemingway mode to use – either write or edit.

-The free online version is very convenient for checking up to a page or so of text.
+The online version is very convenient for checking up to a page or so of text.
 It gives helpful hints to improve your writing.

 There is a paid version, but I am not sure it offers much value.